-This warm quinoa salad is all about balancing quinoa, mixed with caramelized baby carrots, toasted seeds, soft cheese, and some seasonal ingredients like oranges and mandarins.
-Healthy salads can be nutritious and delicious same time.
+This warm quinoa salad is all about balanced quinoa, mixed with caramelized baby carrots, toasted seeds, soft cheese, and some seasonal ingredients like oranges and mandarins.
+A healthy salad can be nutritious and delicious same time.

 Perhaps you’ve been hearing about Quinoa and are curious as to all of the benefits that can be had by eating it.
 It’s a good source of dietary fiber, phosphorous, magnesium and iron and is quick and easy to prepare.
 Quinoa is unique in that it contains more high-quality protein than any other seed or grain.
 Quinoa has a light, fluffy texture when cooked and a slightly nutty flavor, making it an excellent alternative to white rice or couscous.
 The seeds are covered with saponin, a resin-like substance that is extremely bitter and forms a soapy solution in water.
 The saponin should be removed by rinsing prior to cooking.

 Toasted sunflower and pumpkin seeds are one of my fav salad additions.
 I love that satisfying, nutty flavor.
 Try to toss it into your next salad that’ll be sure to perk up the taste buds of everyone at your supper table.

 For toasted seeds use a wide frying pan and stovetop.
 Heat the sunflower and pumpkin seeds over medium heat, shaking the pan occasionally.
 Remove the seeds when they slightly darken and become fragrant.
 It takes between 3 and 5 minutes.